 By Attorney Gerald Cipolla

-*Cipolla Law Group is a full service immigration law firm located in downtown Chicago.
-Our Immigration lawyers have over 25 years of combined experience and excellent proven records to help businesses and individuals obtaining their visas and green cards.
-If you are looking for an experienced immigration lawyer, please contact us today.
+*Cipolla Law Group is a full service immigration law firm located in Chicago.
+Our Immigration lawyers have over 30 years of combined experience and excellent proven records to help businesses and individuals obtaining their visas and green cards.
+If you are looking for an experienced immigration lawyer, please call 773-687-0549 or contact us online today.